 Inventory reporting may just seem like extra time or paperwork, but it can save you a ton of money and unnecessary effort down the road.

-Especially when it comes to managing multiple SKUs, you’ll need a strategy to keep track of and categorize your inventory at the SKU level to stay organized, improve order accuracy, and prevent stockouts.
+Especially when it comes to managing multiple SKUs, you’ll need a strategy to keep track of and categorize your inventory at the SKU level to stay organised, improve order accuracy, and prevent stockouts.

 Investing in inventory management software can help you streamline these efforts.
 Many 3PLs like ShipBob offer built-in inventory management tools to manage SKUs, track inventory days on hand, and provide real-time insights (and offer integrations with other systems, from inventory planning tools to ERP systems).

-“Now we’re at two [ShipBob] fulfillment centers, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.
+“Now we’re at two [ShipBob] fulfilment centres, and being able to have the analytics and see how everything is working together has been extremely helpful for me on the operations end.
 It definitely helps me with inventory management and seeing what’s going on.
 Even though we’ve grown, I haven’t spent more time on the business from an operations standpoint.”

 Dana Varrone, Director of Operations at Organic Olivia